Last Updated on June 18, 2022

-One of our highlights of Galiano Island, in BC’s southern Gulf Islands, were the hiking trails.
+One of our highlights of Galiano Island, in British Columbia’s southern Gulf Islands, were the hiking trails.
 We loved the great viewpoints, variety of terrain, and good trails.
 One of our favorite hikes was the Bodega Ridge Trail in Bodega Ridge Provincial Park.

 The Bodega Ridge Trail

-It is possible to go to Galiano to hike this as a day trip, but we found that spending a couple of nights was the way to go.
+It is possible to go to Galiano to hike this as a day trip, but we found that staying a couple of nights on Galiano Island was the way to go.
 We were able to do a “major” hike each day and were really able to take the time to soak it all in.

 Beware Of Drop-Offs